nvim-focus/focus.nvim/README.md

 - [x] Adding Auto Line Numbers, options for relative, norelative

 # FAQ

+**I have a small display and I am finding splits are resized too much

+If for example your screen resolution is *1024x768* --> i.e on the smaller side, you may notice that focus by default can maximise a window *too much*.

+That is, the window will sort of 'crush' some of your other splits due to the limited screen real estate.
+This is not an issue with focus, but an issue with minimal screen real estate.
+In this case, you can simply reduce the width/height of focus.

 **Quickfix window opens in the right split always.
 Is this caused by focus.lua?**